sgarciachavez/React_MyReads/README.md

 # MyReads Project

+This application is a bookshelf app that allows the user to select and categorize books of their choice into 4 different categories, 3 of which are displayed on the Main page.

+1. Currently Reading
+2. Want to Read
+3. Read
+4. None (Completely removing it from your shelf)

+The app also provides a search cabability to search for more books and add them to your categories.

+## Why develop this App
 This project was developed to fulfill the final assessment project for Udacity's React Fundamentals course.
 A starter template was provided which included a static example of the CSS and HTML markup which is being used for this project.
-However the starter template did not include any of the React Components needed to complete the project.
-The required interactivity to the app has been developed and added by refactoring the static code.
+However the starter template did not include any of the **React Components** needed to complete the project. **The required interactivity to the app has been developed and added by refactoring the static code.**

 ## Installation Instructions